-Coming straight to the point, the method of batch processing assembles the different constituents of a product through step by step processes.
+Coming straight to the point, the method of batch processing assembles the different constituents of a product through step-by-step processes.
 In this method of manufacturing, the raw materials move through the production line in batches, allowing room for a gap between steps throughout creation as a batch moves through.

-Talking in terms of pharma industry, various components of a drug come together for manufacturing through a step-by-step process in batch processing.
-Using this method, the pharma manufacturers can produce specific amounts of a particular product and then adjust their manufacturing priorities according to the changing demands of the market.
+Talking in terms of the pharma industry, various components of a drug come together for manufacturing through a step-by-step process of batch processing.
+Using this method, pharma manufacturers can produce specific amounts of a particular product and then adjust their manufacturing priorities according to the changing demands of the market.

 Challenges of batch processing in pharma manufacturing

 Batch processing can be a bit tricky for the batch process managers too, as they face this mammoth task of maintaining overall control over the process.
 There’s a need for them to be completely flexible while allocating resources, delegating the responsibility downwards to shop floor staff, and maintaining overall control via real-time data and communication tools, etc.

 How an ERP improves batch processing?

-A pharma ERP software offers many potential benefits to the pharmaceutical manufacturing companies, helping them deal with the challenges that make the manufacturing process complex along the way.
-To begin with, the flexibility a pharma ERP software offers allows the pharma manufacturers to better the productivity even with each separate batch having distinct parameters.
+A pharma ERP offers many potential benefits to pharmaceutical manufacturing companies.
+It helps them deal with the challenges that make the manufacturing process complex along the way.
+To begin with, the flexibility of pharma manufacturing ERP software allows the pharma manufacturers to better their productivity even with each separate batch having distinct parameters.

-Moreover, it also facilitates all the production activities from batch creation, Batch Ticket printing, allocation, inspecting, quality checking, to finally closing.
-Batch Sizing is dynamically done based on weight, volume, availability of materials or such.
+Moreover, it also facilitates all the production activities from batch creation, Batch Ticket printing, allocation, inspecting, and quality checking, to final closing.
+Batch Sizing is dynamically done based on weight, volume, availability of materials, or such.
 It lets you prioritize and expedite batch jobs while reporting shortages of ingredients and materials in the course.

 BatchMaster pharma ERP’s Runs functionality allows batch production during a continuous period of operation to be achieved in individual as well as independent workable batches.
-This essentially means that the manufacturers can know how many batch runs they need to achieve their target production.
+This essentially means that the manufacturers can know how many batches they need to run to achieve their target production.

 Some other prominent features of BatchMaster’s pharma ERP include batch inspection, support to rework of excess product into WIP, alternate finished goods, or even by-product for resale, multi-level batches,